#8 Michigan 11

 May 8, 2009

 Scoring five of the last six goals, the Wolverines put the finishing touches on the win when Pavle bounced in her second goal of the game at the 4:09 mark, extending the lead to 10-7.
-Johnson provided the exclamation mark, finding the open net for a hat trick in the closing minute.
+Johnson provided the exclamation mark, finding the open net for a hat-trick in the closing minute.

-With the win, the Wolverines capped a spectacular season, reaching the twenty win mark for just the second time in program history and the first since 2005.
 "It was nice to go out with a win today," said Johnson.
 "The seniors been such a huge part of the team so we wanted to get the win for them and finish the season on a high note."

 Game Notes: Boehm, Dyner, and Santoriello were elected captains by their teammates as well as the three coaches...All four opponents that Michigan played during the tournament were from California (UCLA, UC Santa Barbara, Cal Poly, UC Santa Clara)...Virginia Tech defeated Colorado in the championship game while Florida topped UCSB to take third place.